-I took the easy way out with my method for Grilled Beer Chicken, and the results were just as delicious, but a little less personal than the original of sticking a can in his posterior end.
+I took the easy way out with my method for Roasted Beer Chicken, and the results were just as delicious, but a little less personal than the original of sticking a can in his posterior end.
 LOL

 *Disclaimer - This recipe was originally published in 2010.
 I'm working hard to update all my older recipes with recipe cards, new photos, and additional recipe information.
 But, getting to all of them will take time.
 Please bear with me.
 In the meantime let me assure you that this recipe is still a winner and one I'm sure you'll be well pleased with when you make it at home.

-The reason I've always liked the concept of beer can chicken but have never tried the method is that I'm afraid the poor chicken will get so tipsy, with all that beer shoved in his can, that he'll fall over and make a huge mess.
+The reason I've always liked the concept of beer can chicken, but have never tried the method is that I'm afraid the poor chicken will get so tipsy, with all that beer shoved in his can, that he'll fall over and make a huge mess.

 Well, I've adapted this method with some very delicious results.
 This particular time, I made him on the grill.
 I'll even show my trick for turning my backyard grill into my outdoor oven.
 You'll love this idea!
 Grilled Beer Chicken with Herbs.